yifanoukuleuven/yifanou/index.md

 Ou, Y. (2021). 《广播心理情感类节目播音主持》(Broadcasting host of radio psychological and emotional  programs）.
 In: J. Feng, S. Liu, G. Zhao, B. Wang, Q. Shen (Eds.), Chapt.
 Fourth, (99-135).
 China: Hohai University Press.
 ISBN: 978-7-5630-7099-2.（http://opac.jisu.edu.cn/opac/item.php?marc_no=0002614363&list=1）

 ### Presentations
 Ou, Y. (2022).
+The influence of different social media information overload on the well-being of Chinese adolescent users.
+Presented at Interpersonal Health Communication Workinggroup, 25 November 2022-KU LEUVEN

+Ou, Y. (2022).
 The relationship between social support and sense of loneliness among different personailty adolescent and mediator of gratitude.
 Presented at the ICA post conference “Digital Health Communication”, Dijon.

 Ou, Y. (2022).
 Instant Messengers as Socio-Cultural Emotional and Affective Spaces.
 A Chinese Case Study on the Use of Emojis and Stickers.
 Presented at the ICA pre-conference : China and the Future of the Internet, Virtual presentation.